ddbb07/kcd2-mod-packager/README.md

 The folders directly under `Data` and `Localization` (`my_mod_tables`, `my_mod_scripts` and `English_xml` above) don't exist in the base game.
-They are only a substitute for the pak name.
-Each one becomes a pak with the same name, and what is inside the folder ends up at the root of the pak:
+They only stand in for the pak name.
+Each becomes a pak with the same name, holding whatever is inside the folder:

 ```
 src/Data/my_mod_tables/Libs/Tables/x.xml
   -> out/Data/my_mod_tables.pak, containing Libs/Tables/x.xml
 ```

-- Empty folders under `Data` and `Localization` produce no pak and are left out.
-- Everything else, including files directly in `Data` and `Localization`, is copied unchanged.
+Empty folders produce no pak and are left out.
+Everything else, including files directly in `Data` and `Localization`, is copied unchanged.

 ## License